 1. How is the Home’s Structure?

 Often times during a home inspection, structural damage is overlooked.
 Ask your home inspector to check for any indication of a sloping roof, cracked foundation, or any other structural damage that might be present, make sure you click to see how you can get the foundation repaired.
 If there is structural damage, ask how extensive it is because structural damage can often times cost more than the house is worth to fix.

 2. Are There Any Pest Problems?

 A lot of home inspectors do what can be considered as a topical inspection.
 They make sure the basics of the home are properly functioning but can overlook things such as rodent, insect, or termite damage.
 They even call bug control vaughan to ensure that pests are taken care of.
-Depending on the degree of the damage, if the problem isn’t detected early on, an extermination company might need to be called.
+Depending on the degree of the damage, if the problem isn’t detected early on, an extermination company, like PestZone, might need to be called.

 3. Are There Any Problems With the Roof?

 Consider the roof to be the head of the house.
 It is what provides your home with shelter; keeping your loved ones and your possessions dry and protected.
 Ask your home inspector to check for any leaks, missing shingles, or slopes in your roof.
 If there is any damage, ask whether it is urgent or if it can wait a few more years.
 Often times, replacing a roof can wait a few years after the initial notice of wear and tear.